version 7-August (this syllabus is tentative, and will change over the semester, please refresh your browser for updates)

 Wednesday to Saturday - Answers:

-There is a lot flexibility in what work you can do, but in order to all participate together as a class, we all need to respect these deadlines, so make sure to check the calendar for the Tuesday, Thursday, and Saturday due dates: You may work ahead, but you may not fall behind.
+There is a lot flexibility in what work you can do, but in order to all participate together as a class, we all need to respect these deadlines.
+You may work ahead, but you may not fall behind.

 The textbook is available for free at the URL above.
 You need an internet connection to access the links.
 You'll read it on some electronic device: like a tablet, laptop, desktop, even your phone (but it's bad for your neck and eyes to spend too much time hunched over squinting at a tiny screen).
 The money you would have spent on a new textbook can easily pay for something with a nice screen.
 City College might still have some free Chromebooks (2020-21 San Diego City College Laptop Loaner Program San Diego City College Technology Request and Agreement Form).